-- The franking credit depends on the individual tax rate and differs from person to person; however, we have a standard formula for its calculation, which helps to understand the tax rebate amount.
+The franking credit depends on the individual tax rate and differs from person to person; however, we have a standard formula for the franking credit calculator, which helps to understand the tax rebate amount.

 - Here, the Dividend amount is the amount paid by the company as dividends.

 - The company tax rate refers to the rate which the company is entitled to pay as per the tax bracket.

 - So, first, when we divide the Dividend amount by (1- Company tax rate), we get the pre-tax dividend.
 Then, in the second part of the calculation, when we subtract the dividend amount, we finally get the Franking Credits for any individual.

 Not being dependent on anyone to calculate taxes or refunds is a feeling of power for most taxpayers.
 To attain that position of power, it is important to understand how to calculate using the franking credit calculator.
 The three major steps are discussed below.

 - Step 1: The company pays out the dividend in the first stage, as the dividends are paid from the profits tax has been already paid by the company as per their tax bracket.